LeaVerou/brep/README.md

 You can also specify any replacement settings (`from`, `to`, `regexp`, `case_insensitive` etc) as global settings to set defaults that are applied to all replacements that don’t override them.

-## Shortcuts

-To make bafr scripts readable and easy to write, bafr supports a few shortcuts for common cases.

 ### Refer to the matched string

 You can always use `$&` to refer to the matched string (even when not in regexp mode).